 Professor Robert Putnam, a Harvard political scientist has produced compelling evidence that the most socially and economically healthy societies are those that have the greatest amount of organized activity, from church choirs and chess clubs to volunteer involvement with children and the elderly.

 Think about that!
-With the support of a committed council, and a strong parks and Recreation Dept you people are the ones that make Kitchener a socially and economically healthy city. - Not the Doctors, lawyers, and accountants.
-1.5 million Canadians volunteer for community work on a regular basis, while three million volunteers occasionally.
-It's no wonder that Volunteers are called the "Third Force".
+With the support of a committed council, and a strong Parks and Recreation Dept you people are the ones that make Kitchener a socially and economically healthy city.
+1.5 million Canadians volunteer for community work on a regular basis, while three million volunteer occasionally.
+It's no wonder that volunteers are called the "Third Force".

 You are the force that holds the community together.
 Without this force our neighbourhoods would be less than they are.
 Thank goodness we have you!
 Given the economic climate and government cutbacks, you are being increasingly relied upon to take up the slack.
 It seems every day we are faced with new challenges to do more with less.
-The question is: how do you manage these challenges?
+Thank you, volunteers for all that you do.

 No comments: